 What “rate” can I qualify for?

-As you can see, there are a lot of factors that can come into play when trying to determine what kind of “rate” an individual might be able to qualify for once it has been determined that an applicant has suffered from a previous stroke.
-This is why, it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you for a minute or two.
+As you can see, there are many factors that can come into play when trying to determine what kind of “rate” an individual might qualify for once it has been determined that an applicant has suffered from a previous stroke.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you for a minute or two.